MasonNjos/SFWE301/README.md

 13.The terminal will start and you know it is done when you start to see Springboot in the terminal

-14.The second IDE open the terminal and run
+14.In the second IDE open the terminal and run

 15.cd FrontEnd